Discretionary Extensions to Unemployment-Insurance Compensation and Some Potential Costs for a McCall Worker: Some Additional Background on the UI System

 Extended UI compensation may keep workers in the labor force.
 Instead of giving up their search discouraged, a worker may continue their search to claim UI compensation and eventually find work.
 This point has been made at least since \citet{solon_1979} made it.
 More recently, \citet{petrosky-nadeau_valletta_2021} consider labor-force transitions during the COVID-19 pandemic.
 There is also the possibility that extended benefits reduce claims for Social Security Disability Insurance \citep{rutledge_2011}.\footnote{\citet{autor_duggan_2003} and \citet{khemka_roberts_higgins_2017} provide background.}

 In a larger context, extended benefits affect the flow value of nonwork, which is an important parameter in macroeconomic models.
-This feature of the UI system in the Diamond--Mortensen--Pissaridies class of models is a worker's threat point in Nash wage bargaining \citep{chodorow-reich_karabarbounis_2016, ljungqvist_sargent_2017, jaeger_etal_2020}.
+This feature of the UI system in the Diamond--Mortensen--Pissarides class of models is a worker's threat point in Nash wage bargaining \citep{chodorow-reich_karabarbounis_2016, ljungqvist_sargent_2017, jaeger_etal_2020}.
 Likewise, access to extended benefits influence efficiency-wage models, where workers are paid above-market-clearing rates \citep{yellen_1984}.
 And affect notions of fairness, which matter in practice \citep{akerlof_yellen_1990,bewley_1999}.

 The flow value of nonwork in the context of general-equilibrium models of the macroeconomy moves the focus from microeconomic choices to macroeconomic effects.
 There are two objectives of the UI system: ``provide temporary and partial wage replacement to involuntarily unemployed workers and to stabilize the economy during recessions'' \citep{whittaker_isaacs_2022}.
 UI benefits automatically stabilize an economy.
 In periods of rising unemployment, weekly benefit payments increase and collected payroll taxes decline.
 The aggregate-demand effects of UI benefits are considered by \citet{mitman_rabinovich_2015}, \citet{kroft_notowidigdo_2016} and \citet{landais_michaillat_saez_2018}.
-Empirical evidence for these effects is provided by \citet{marinescu_2017} and \citet{marinescu_skandalis_zhao_2021}.
+Empirical evidence for these effects is provided by \citet{marinescu_2017} and \citet{marinescu_skandalis_zhao_2021}. \citet{kekre_2023} considers extended benefits in a dynamic, stochastic, general-equilibrium model that features incomplete markets.

 Extended benefits may also interact with several other prominent features that are not in the present model.
 For example, it is easy to imagine that wishful thinking affects reservation wages \citep{caplin_leahy_2019}.
-Or that extensions influence learing about wage offers \citep{burdett_vishwanath_1988}. \citet{acemoglu_2001} and \citet{nekoei_weber_2017} investigate benefits and workers' subsequent wages, an indicator of match quality.
+Or that extensions influence learning about wage offers \citep{burdett_vishwanath_1988}. \citet{acemoglu_2001} and \citet{nekoei_weber_2017} investigate benefits and workers' subsequent wages, an indicator of match quality.
 Extensions could also affect selection issues as documented by \citet{hendren_2017}, which has implications for private UI markets. \citet{anquandah_bogachev_2019}, for example, consider related UI pricing issues.

 In summary, the theoretical perspective I have presented raises a number of questions about how perceptions about the probability and length of an extension interact with features of the UI system and what optimal features look like.